CrunchyExplosion/DataKraft/README.md

-# Flask Zip Hiding Application
+# DataKraft : Zip Hiding Application

 This Flask application allows users to hide ZIP files within images using encoding techniques and then retrieve the original ZIP file by decoding the image.